-Anhydrous strontium chloride is a colorless to white crystalline solid with a molecular weight of 158.53 g/mol.
+Strontium chloride is a colorless to white crystalline solid with a molecular weight of 158.53 g/mol.
 This compound dissolves easily in water but is slightly soluble in alcohol and acetone.
-When heated in a flame, it emits a bright red color.
+When heated in a flame, it emits a bright red color; In the table below some of the chemical and physical properties of this product are mentioned:

 |Appearance||White crystalline solid|